 Contact Xcel energy to set up your gas and electric utilities (800-895-4999)

 Setup mail delivery service to your new apartment

 Day of your Move-In

-Bring your first month's rent payment with you if you haven’t already paid.
-We cannot give you the keys to the apartment until rent is paid
+Make sure you have paid your full security deposit and first month's rent.
+We cannot give you the keys to the apartment until rent is paid in full.

 Do not prop doors open for extended periods of time because we want to keep our buildings safe and secure

 What is a CRP (Certificate for Rent Paid)?